Pinned, locked, pushed, and pulled traveling waves in structured environments: Introduction

+where~$m$~quantifies dispersal distance,~$r$ is the growth rate at low densities, $K$~is the carrying capacity, and~$c^*$ is the density sufficient to reach the carrying capacity.
+When~$rc^*=K$, the growth function is continuous, and there is no Allee effect because the per capita growth rate~$f(c)/c$ monotonically decreases with population density.
+When~$rc^*<K$, there is a jump in~$f(c)$ at~$c=c^*$.
+This jump corresponds to an increase in the growth rate due intraspecific facilitation, which requires a certain population density~\citep{allee:effect, courchamp:allee_review}.
+Because of the jump,~$f(c)/c$ is non-monotonic and, therefore, exhibits an Allee effect.
+When~$r>1$, small populations always grow, and the Allee effect is said to be weak.
+Strong Allee effect occurs for~$r<1$.
+In this regime, small populations go extinct unless they are rescued by immigration from nearby patches.

+Similar to CSCT models, one can distinguish between pulled and pushed waves.
+Similar to CSCT models, the velocity of pulled waves depends only on the growth dynamics at low densities~$r=\lim_{c\to0}f(c)/c$.
+The role of dispersal is, however, more complex and~$v$ depends on all the details of~$Q(x)$.
+For the Laplace kernel defined above, the velocity of pulled waves is given by; see Appendix~A and Ref.~\citep{kot:csdt, wang:csdt}:

+Because one can always rescale the spatial coordinate to eliminate~$m$, the expansion velocity is proportional to $\sqrt{m}$ for both pulled and pushed waves.
+We illustrate this dependence in Fig.~\ref{fig:table_schematic} using~$Q(x)$ and~$f(c)$ defined above.

-Discrete space, continuous time (DSCT) models are appropriate for fragmented landscapes with little or no seasonal forcing.
+\textit{Discrete space, continuous time (DSCT) models} are appropriate for fragmented landscapes with little or no seasonal forcing.
 The dynamics are described by a set of ordinary differential equations coupled by dispersal, which, in the simplest case, occurs only between the nearest patches:

+The dynamics of DSCT expansions is shown in Fig.~\ref{fig:table_schematic} using~$g(c)$ defined by Eq.~(\ref{eq:cubic}).
+Note that~$v$ is no longer proportional to~$\sqrt{m}$ in either pulled or pushed waves.
+The velocity of pulled waves depends only on~$m$ and~$\rho=\lim_{c\to0}g(c_x)/c_x$ and is derived in Appendix~A. In contrast to CSCT and CSDT models, the velocity of pushed waves in DSCT models can be pinned at~$v=0$ for a range of~$m$.
+Velocity pinning requires a strong Allee effect and occurs because low values of~$m$ are insufficient to push the populations at the range margin over the Allee threshold~\citep{keitt:pinning, fath:pinning}.

-Finally, seasonal growth in fragmented landscapes is described by discrete space, discrete time (DSDT) models expressed as difference equations, which are also known as coupled map lattices and cellular automata:
+\textit{Discrete space, discrete time (DSDT) models} form the remaining class that describes seasonal growth in fragmented landscapes.
+In this case, the dynamics are governed by difference equations, which are also known as coupled map lattices and cellular automata:

-In addition to natural populations, DSDT models capture the dynamics in some experimental studies~\cite{datta:wave_splitting, gandhi:pulled_pushed} and underlie many simulations because discretization is often used in numerical methods.
+In addition to natural populations, DSDT models capture the dynamics in some experimental studies~\citep{datta:wave_splitting, gandhi:pulled_pushed}.
+Moreover, DSDT model underlie many simulations because discretization is frequently deployed in numerical methods.

+The dynamics of DSDT models are illustrated in Fig.~\ref{fig:table_schematic} using~$f(c)$ defined by Eq.~(\ref{eq:linear_model}).
+The velocity of pulled waves is derived in Appendix A and depends only on~$r$ and~$m$.
+The velocity of pushed waves exhibit a striking phenomenon of velocity locking: There is a discrete set of velocities at which~$v$ remains constant despite variation in~$m$~\citep{carretero:locking_physica,carretero:locking_pre, fernandez:jsp, coutinho:extended, coutinho:convolution, coutinho:monotone, turzik:stability}.
+A detailed study of the ecological and evolutionary implications of the locking phenomenon is the central topic of this paper.